Scifabric/pybossa/README.rst

 Pre-requisites:

   * Python >= 2.6, <3.0
-  * MySQL database
-  * Python MySQL bindings (e.g. on ubuntu python-mysqldb)
+  * MySQL database plus Python MySQL bindings (e.g. on ubuntu python-mysqldb)
   * pip for installing python packages (e.g. on ubuntu python-pip)

 Install the code and requirements (you may wish to create a virtualenv first)::